DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Exciton Physics in Carbon Nanotubes

 where $Z$ is the partition function for the excitons in tube 1 and $M_{d(e)}$ is the matrix element calculated for the direct (exchange) Coulomb interaction as

 Here, the coefficients $A_{s_n}$ come from solving the Bethe-Salpeter equation, Eq.
 (2). $v(|r-r'|)$ is the screened Coulomb potential for the direct interaction,

 where $\epsilon$ is the average value of the permittivity of the medium between CNTs.
 This value might change depending on the process used to separate or align CNTs.~ \cite{alignment_jinkins_2019,CNT_alignment_arnold,Wei_chiral_enantiomer_separation_2018,Ihara_metal_separation_2011,Sturzl_chiral_separation_2009,Yomogida_chiral_separation_2016,Graf_2016_chiral_separation} The rates depend on the bandstructure, distance between, and relative orientation of the donor and acceptor CNTs.
 In Fig. \ref{Fig2}, we show an example of the bandstructure for two types of CNTs and the resonant-transfer rates as a function of distance calculated using Fermi's golden rule for the direct interaction.
+In this work, we have implemented the rates based on resonance energy transfer between tubes mediated by the direct Coulomb interaction (the exchange interaction is negligible owing to tube separation) as detailed in Ref. [\onlinecite{Davoody_exciton_transfer}].
+Phonon scattering is too short range to enable intertube transfer, but contributes to higher-order nonresonant processes that may involve dark excitons, as discussed, for example, in Refs. [\onlinecite{Davoody_exciton_phonon_transfer}] and [\onlinecite{Postupna_2014_JPCL}].